IvanShinkevich/ExCo/Ranking.md

 ###№3

-As a user I have an opportunity to leave comments und appreciations with the purpose to express my oppinion und emotions, share experiences, create a certain image of the tour/route/place.
+As a user I have an opportunity to leave comments and appreciations with the purpose to express my opinion and emotions, share experiences, create a certain image of the tour/route/place.

 ###№4

-As a guest I have an opportunity to create account to order excursions/leaving comments.
+As a guest I have an opportunity to create account to order excursions/leave comments.

 ###№5